Tentative First Communion Mass Times

 They will be quizzed on these prayers during the months of February and March.
 Keep practicing them at home!
 You can find the words to these prayers at agnesandrose.org/first-communion-prayers

-First Communicants are required to one First Communion Rehearsals before their First Communion Mass.
+First Communicants are required to attend the assigned First Communion Rehearsal before their First Communion Mass.
 A parent must attend rehearsal with their child.
-Families can attend rehearsal at either location regardless of where their child will receive First Communion.

-- Due to earlier Mass times, guests (including parents and immediate family) will not be able to get into the church more than 30 minutes before Mass.
+- Guests (including parents and immediate family) will not be able to enter the church more than 30 minutes before Mass.
 Guests should stay outside until an usher seats them in their family's pew.

 - Each child will have 1 pew.
 You can comfortably seat about 6-8 people in each pew.

-- If you have two or more children receiving First Communion at the same Mass, you will have one pew/child.
+- If you have two or more children receiving First Communion at the same Mass, you will have one pew per child.

-- Additional friends and family may sit in the overflow seating in the back of the church (if there is space) or in the church hall, on a first-come basis.
+- Additional friends and family may sit in the overflow seating in the back of the church or in the church hall, on a first-come basis.

 We want children to look nice for this special day, without being uncomfortable in or distracted by their clothing.
 Dress code for First Communion is "Sunday Best" for all in attendance.